n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 sudo vim /etc/homebridge/config.json
 ```

 Please note that I tried to keep compatibility with the `systemcode` / `unitcode` system used by the prior authors, but for my RF switches I just use an `onCode` and `offCode`.
 As long as one of these pairs of codes is defined it should work.
-You can provide these either as the “decimal” value (like I use in `rf_pi`), in which case the json needs to be an integer and not a string (e.g. `"onCode": 12345`), or as the “binary” value, in which case the json needs to be a string and not an integer (e.g. (e.g. `"onCode": "010010110"`) — note the difference in quotes.
+You can provide these either as the "decimal" value (like I use in `rf_pi`), in which case the json needs to be an integer and not a string (e.g. `"onCode": 12345`), or as the "binary" value, in which case the json needs to be a string and not an integer (e.g. (e.g. `"onCode": "010010110"`) — note the difference in quotes.
 If using the decimal version, you can optionally provide an integer `bitLength`, which will default to `24` if unset.
 In either case you can also set an integer `pin`, which defaults to `17`, and `pulseLength`, which defaults to `190`.

-If you want to use the “high priority” feature:
+If you want to use the "high priority" feature:

-  * You should probably at minimum read about this in `rf_pi` if — like myself — you don’t really know what you’re doing
+  * You should probably at minimum read about this in `rf_pi` if — like myself — you don't really know what you're doing
   * Give `node` high priority: `sudo setcap cap_sys_nice+ep /opt/nodejs/bin/node`
   * Check that it was set: `getcap /opt/nodejs/bin/node`
   * Remove high priority: `sudo setcap -r /opt/nodejs/bin/node`

-At this point, you should probably run again in debug mode to see if everything worked — you’ll likely need to delete the `persist` folder and set up your iOS app from scratch.
-With any luck, you’ll see your switches in the iOS app and be able to control them from there and with Siri!
+At this point, you should probably run again in debug mode to see if everything worked — you'll likely need to delete the `persist` folder and set up your iOS app from scratch.
+With any luck, you'll see your switches in the iOS app and be able to control them from there and with Siri!

 ```shell_session
 sudo rm -rf /etc/homebridge/persist